Updated: Mar 4

 I am incredibly proud to have both these vibrant, infinitely caring souls along on this journey of sharing Remember with the world.
 You’ll have the opportunity to meet them both at the event at Caulfield RSL later this year, as well as Margie, who I’ll talk more about in a few weeks.
 You’ll also be able to see some incredible special guests, who are generously donating their time to join me in supporting our veterans, including Rae Bonney, an

-Australian powerhouse working as an integrated wellbeing specialist, speaker and radio presenter, men's issues advocate, and dedicated suicide prevention counsellor, speaking with her dear friend, decorated veteran, radio presenter and entertainer extraordinaire, Ken Lyons O.A.M.
+Australian powerhouse working as an integrated wellbeing specialist, speaker, and radio presenter, men's issues advocate, and dedicated suicide prevention counselor, speaking with her dear friend, decorated veteran, radio presenter, and entertainer extraordinaire, Ken Lyons O.A.M.
 Signals, RAAF 31st Squadron (retired).

 Never give up.